nhsconnect/FHIR-ADW-Messaging/Generation/Profile.ADW-DischargeNoticeRejectResponse/ADW-DischargeNoticeRejectResponse-MessageHeader-1.md

-The Discharge Notice Reject Response Profile is constrained version of the MessageHeader resource and carries the Discharge Notice Reject Response MessageHeader information.
+The Discharge Notice Reject Response Profile is a constrained version of the MessageHeader resource and carries the Discharge Notice Reject Response MessageHeader information.